camwestwood/xapi/recipes/login.md

 ```
 ### Context

 [Context](/common_statements.md#context) identifies the platform that is being logged into, Moodle in this example.

-[IP Address](https://registry.tincanapi.com/#uri/extension/310) is used to identify the client's real address as a Context extension.
 Plugin specific extensions are optional and not part of the core recipe.

 <table>
 	<tr><th>Property</th><th>Jisc Profile Information</th></tr>